About Families First

 Mission and History

 Families First Parenting Programs builds positive relationships between parents and their children by educating both families and the professionals who serve them through inspiring, hands-on workshops.
-Our skilled workshop leaders stand beside parents and caregivers to lead them through the crucible of child rearing by transforming their experiences, doubts, and fears into the knowledge and confidence they need to build positive discipline, communication, and self-esteem in families.
 Our training for professionals enhances their ability to better support and engage families.
 We help communities thrive by strengthening families first.

 History of Parenting Education and Families First

-By the end of 1992, Families First had outgrown its home at the Children's Museum and moved to Cambridge, where we began operating solely as an affiliate of Wheelock College.
-During the 1990’s, we provided technical assistance and core curriculum content to replicate our program in Houston, Texas, and Missoula, Montana.
-The Montana program still exists today.
+By the end of 1992, Families First had outgrown its home at the Boston Children’s Museum and moved to its own office in Cambridge, though it remained a program of Wheelock College.
+During the 1990s, we provided technical assistance and core curriculum content to organizations interested in replicating our program in Houston, Texas, and Missoula, Montana.
+The Montana program still exists today but is now known as the Children’s Museum Missoula.

-On July 1, 1998, Families First formally assumed the fiscal and administrative operations Wheelock had been providing and became an independent Massachusetts non-profit corporation.
-A generous grant from The Boston Foundation assisted us in taking that major step.
-Over the years, Families First has sought to maintain close relationships with our founding institutions while functioning as an independent and self-sustaining agency.
+On July 1, 1998, Families First formally separated from Wheelock College and was incorporated as an independent Massachusetts non-profit corporation.
+A generous grant from the Boston Foundation assisted us in taking that major step.
+Over the years, Families First has sought to maintain close relationships with our founding and sister institutions while thriving and evolving as an independent organization.

 Innovation at Families First